-Diane Bilbey is currently working on a publication for V&A Publishing that will result in a highly visual exploration and celebration of the then popular, but now largely overlooked, 'Britain Can Make It' exhibition, organised by the Council of Industrial Design and hosted at the V&A in 1946.
+Diane Bilbey has edited Britain Can Make It: The 1946 Exhibition of Modern Design, a highly visual exploration and celebration of the then popular, but now largely overlooked, 'Britain Can Make It' exhibition, organised by the Council of Industrial Design and hosted at the V&A in 1946.

 Europeana Fashion Project